 In translation, Sher-Dor Madrasah means the madrasah “with lions”.
-The madrasa was built by order of Yalagtush Bakhodur, the governor of the Bukhara Khan in Samarkand.
+The madrasah was built by order of Yalagtush Bakhodur, the governor of the Bukhara ruler in Samarkand.
 He was mighty rich and was considered an ambitious and headstrong politician.

 The construction of the courtyard is traditional: it is surrounded by two floors of cells (hujras).
 What is unusual is the decoration of the portal are depicted living creatures: two lions and two fallow deer, as well as two suns.
 The lions are effectively tigers but depicted with a lion’s mane.
 For this reason, people also speak of tiger lions.
 Both tigers and lions represent power, while the fallow deer represents the people’s obedience to power.
 The two suns are a reminder of the pre-Islamic tradition: Zoroastrianism.

 In 1868, the Russian army conquered Samarkand.
 The madrasah was then used as barracks for the soldiers for some time.